P14159492/Test/README.md

 This website is about a few key landmarks located in Leicester.
 It is available online, mainly targeted towards any individuals who are interested in the landmarks in Leicester.

 ## Motivation
-The idea for developing a website about the history of Leicester, is that I am from Leicester and there is a vast amount of history embedded in Leicester.
+The idea for developing a website about the history of Leicester is because I am from Leicester and there is a vast amount of history embedded within Leicester.

 ## Designs
 1. Wireframe screen designs have been developed for the website, for the end user.
 They are located in the images folder.